inflection-templates/order-management-service/docs/setup.md

    Or if the project folder already exists, generate the pyproject.toml interactively using poetry using `$ poetry init`.
    Specify the dependencies during the whole process.

+5. To add a new package, run
+   `$ poetry add <package-name>`

+6. To add a new package as a dev dependency, run
+   `$ poetry add <package-name> --dev

+7. To remove a package, run
+   `$ poetry remove <package-name>`

+8. To update poetry.lock from project.toml, run
+   `$ poetry update`
+   This will update/create poetry.lock

+9. To install from poetry.lock, run
+   `$ poetry install`

+10. To list all installed packages, run
+    `$ poetry list`

+11. To export poetry packages to requirements.txt from poetry.lock, run `$ poetry export --output requirements.txt`

 ### PLEASE NOTE
 We are using poetry to setup order management service.
 For any new package installation, please use